 Barbados is a melting pot of different cultures, including African, Indian, Creole, and British.
 March is probably the last month to enjoy the famous Barbados climate before humidity starts to kick in.
 The average temperature in March hovers around 26°C, with little to no rainfall.

-When you combine this uniqueness with its spectacular weather in March, you are in for a real treat.
 In March, you can find tourists combing through Eleuthera Island, diving the waters around Andros, exploring the Blue Holes National Park, and relaxing at the private blue lagoon island at Salt Cay.

 Must Do: Swim with the nurse sharks at Compass Cay.
 These are the harmless cousins of the more dangerous white sharks.
 So, you can swim even without the cages.

 But irrespective of your travel type or purpose, the Caribbean is an amazing destination during March.
-Go ahead and plan your vacation now!
+Go ahead and plan your Caribbean vacation now!